kimono-koans/httm/README.md

 # print all unique versions of your `/var/log/syslog` file, newline delimited
 # piped to `find` to print only versions with modify times of less than 1 day.
 ➜ httm -n /var/log/syslog | xargs -I{} find '{}' -mtime -1

 # httm usually sorts snapshot versions in chronological order, oldest to newest,
 # but since these are just paths/strings you may choose to sort them differently.
 #
-# her, print all unique versions of your `/var/log/syslog` file, omitting any
+# here, print all unique versions of your `/var/log/syslog` file, omitting any
 # snapshot versions which are the same as the live file version, then print each
 # snapshot version's size in bytes first, then reverse sort by its size, then remove
 # the number of bytes, leaving only the paths in their new sorted order